focusretreatcenter/website/content/blog/20220616-residency-program.md

 author = "Pete Lyons"
 +++

 We are excited to announce our inaugural Residency program!
+The following applies to an upcoming retreat from August 1st-21st (dates negotiable if you need!).

 ## What is a Residency?